DirkusFunkus/hello-world/README.md

 # hello-world
 Creating the first fully sentient AI
->My name is Jeremy and i'm a genius.
+>My name is Jeremy and I'm a genius.